 This is where The Strategy Diamond comes in.
 It acts as a checklist to ensure you have a good strategy.
 The model states that you’ll have a good strategy if you can answer these five questions:

-By being able to answer all these questions will will know we’ve formed complete strategy.
+By being able to answer all these questions we will know we’ve formed a complete strategy.
 Further, to go from having a strategy to having a great strategy, then each of the areas must reinforce and support each other.

 The Strategy Diamond doesn’t only apply to the very top of an organization.
 It can apply at all levels of an organization.
-The executive board complete the Strategy Diamond for the whole organization.
+The executive board completes a Strategy Diamond for the whole organization.

 A business unit could then take this strategy, and use it to create their own strategy.
-This strategy would appropropriate for them but reference the original strategy.
+This strategy would appropriate for them but reference the original strategy.